-Supports the proposal for the Department of Local Government to prepare a Model set of Annual Financial

-- Statements for Band 1 and 2 Local Governments, and simpler, clearer financial statements for Bands 3 and 4 - Requests the Minister for Local Government to direct the Department of Local Government to prepare a Model set of Annual Budget Statements for the Local Government sector, in consultation with the Office of the Auditor General. - Requests the Department of Local Government to reassess the amount of detail required to be included in annual financial reports, in particular for small and medium sized entities as suggested by the Office of Auditor General. - 4.
+- Supports the proposal for the Department of Local Government to prepare a Model set of Annual Financial Statements for Band 1 and 2 Local Governments, and simpler, clearer financial statements for Bands 3 and 4 - Requests the Minister for Local Government to direct the Department of Local Government to prepare a Model set of Annual Budget Statements for the Local Government sector, in consultation with the Office of the Auditor General. - Requests the Department of Local Government to reassess the amount of detail required to be included in annual financial reports, in particular for small and medium sized entities as suggested by the Office of Auditor General. - 4.
 Supports the proposal for financial reporting requirements to be tiered, with larger Local Governments having greater financial reporting requirements than smaller Local Governments. - 5.
 Supports Local Governments being able to use freehold land to secure debt. - 6.
-Supports Building Upgrade Finance being permitted for specific purposes such as cladding, heritage and green improvements. - 7.
-Supports the alignment of Local Government procurement thresholds, rules and policies with the State Government.
+Supports Building Upgrade Finance being permitted for specific purposes such as cladding, heritage and green improvements.

+7. Supports the alignment of Local Government procurement thresholds, rules and policies with the State Government.

-February 2022 - 312.1/2022 December 2020 - 142.6/2020 March 2019 - 06.3/2019
+December 2020 - 142.6/2020 March 2019 - 06.3/2019

-Advocacy Positions for a New Local Government Act WALGA submission: Local Government Reform Proposal (February 2022)
+Supporting Documents Advocacy Positions for a New Local Government Act

-2.5.42 Financial Ratios
+2.5.35 Financial Ratios

-- 1. Advocate to the Minister for Local Government to amend the Local Government (Financial Management) Regulations 1996 to prescribe the following ratios:
+- 1. Advocate to the Minister for Local Government to amend the Local Government (Financial Management)Regulations 1996 to prescribe the following ratios:

-- a.
-Operating Surplus Ratio,
+- a) Operating Surplus Ratio,

-- b.
-Net Financial Liabilities Ratio,
+- b) Net Financial Liabilities Ratio,

-- c.
-Debt Service Coverage Ratio, and
+- c) Debt Service Coverage Ratio, and

-- d.
-Current Ratio.
+- d) Current Ratio.

 - Recommend that Local Governments consider including Asset Management ratios in their Annual Report.